ballarat-hackerspace/association/rules-of-the-association.md

 **(1)** This rule applies to-

   - (a) the first annual general meeting of the Association after its incorporation; or
-  - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received.
+  - (b) any subsequent relevant annual general meeting of the Association, after the annual report and financial statements of the Association have been received, subject to the timing outlayed in rule 55 subrules (6)-(10).

-**(2)** The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 51 to 54.
+**(2)** The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 51 to 55.

 ### 51 Nominations